Georgia - From East to West

 An Immersive Georgia Tour

-On this immersive small-group Georgia tour you’ll travel to some of the most hidden, spectacular sights of Georgia; from the charismatic capital, Tbilisi, to the Kist villages and vineyards of the east and the subtropical hills of the west.
+On this immersive small-group Georgia tour you’ll travel to some of the most spectacular sights of Georgia; from the charismatic capital, Tbilisi, to the villages and vineyards of the east and the Javakheti highalnds of the south.
 This is a chance to experience the real Georgia, not just dash through the country on a tick-box tour.
-You’ll dine with artists and politicians, meet silkworm farmers, visit hidden churches, spend time with a conservationist and enjoy a dizzying array of local food and wine.
+You’ll meet artists and ethnographers, walk to ruined fortresses, visit hidden churches, spend time with a conservation group and enjoy a dizzying array of local food and wine.
 This is about people as much as place: we want you to feel the soul of Georgia, and fall for it as much as we have.

 Georgia, off the Beaten Path

-On this thrilling 13-day small group tour you’ll travel far off Georgia’s well-trodden tourist trail.
-You’ll visit small, family-run wineries, walk through the Pankisi Gorge with a Kist guide, explore the stunning, little-visited highlands of Racha and witness the extraordinary spectacle of thousands of raptors migrating across the Adjaran hills.
+On this thrilling 10-day small group tour you’ll travel far off Georgia’s well-trodden tourist trail.
+You’ll visit small, family-run wineries, walk to little-visited medieval fortresses, explore the Javakheti Plateau and the stunning, little-visited highlands of Adjara, and witness the extraordinary spectacle of thousands of raptors migrating through the Batumi Bottleneck.
 There’ll be wine, feasting, music, art, wonderful churches, soul-reviving walks and much, much more.

 Start point: Your home